 Marketers must ensure that free delivery claims are accurate.
 An ad which stated "... we'll deliver your tickets for free too!*" was misleading because, although ticket collection was free, there was a charge for delivery (Click Travel, 14 February 2018).
 If consumers can pay for delivery in advance, for example by paying a set price for unlimited next day delivery for a year, delivery should not be referred to as “free”.
 In one case, the ASA upheld complaints about the claim “free delivery” because the service offered consumers a certain number of deliveries for an up-front fee.
 Although the service did represent a saving compared to the standard individual delivery charge, delivery should not have been described as “free” (Ozsale Pty Ltd, 12 December 2018).

 Delivery offers that are subject to exclusions or restrictions on availability should avoid absolute claims and instead make clear the limitations from the outset.
 Absolute claims like “FREE DELIVERY ON ALL ORDERS” or “FREE NEXT DAY DELIVERY ON ALL OF YOUR ORDERS THIS MONTH” are only likely to be acceptable when there are no restrictions (Ebuyer UK Ltd, 17 December 2014).
-Qualifications which detail exclusions are likely to be viewed as misleadingly contradicting an absolute claim, rather than clarifying it (rule 3.9).
+Qualifications which subsequently detail any exclusions to such an absolute claim are likely to mislead by contradicting the claims that they qualify (rule 3.9).

 Similarly, if other conditions or restrictions apply, which mean that free delivery is only available on certain orders, this must be made clear.
 For example, if a minimum spend applies this will need to be made explicitly clear in the headline claim (e.g. “Free delivery on orders over £X”).
 If marketers cannot also offer this for all postcodes, that will need to be made clear in the headline claim as well (Roomstogo Ltd, 19 June 2013).